theiagen/tbp-parser/README.md

 Please reach out to us at [support@theiagen.com](mailto:support@theiagen.com) if you would like any custom file formats and/or changes to these output files that suit your individual needs.

 See also [this page](https://theiagen.notion.site/tbp-parser-b02bef0cbc814b129875d861698c80a2?pvs=4) for additional documentation on how tbp-parser works and where the expert rules were derived.

+## Brief Description of Versions

+You may notice there are many releases; tbp-parser is in active development and each release is "use at your own risk."
+We highly recommend upgrading to the latest release as they include important bug fixes.
+In order to help track the different changes, we have included a brief description of each release:

+- **v1.2.x _& below_** - the initial developmental stages of tbp-parser for WGS data
+- **v1.3.x** - the addition of tNGS data parsing and includes some updates applicable to WGS parsing
+- **v1.4.x** - reworks how QC is performed (changes in order of operations)
+  - **v1.4.3+** - changes how tNGS lineage determination is performed
+  - **v1.4.4+** - changes how nonsynonymous mutations are interpretted; major interpretation differences between earlier versions
+- **v1.5.x** - major changes to code in that it expects results from TB-Profiler v6.2.0+; no longer backwards compatible and really should've been a v2 release but it's too late now
+  - code changes for v1.5x are available on the `who-v2` branch

+Again, please use tbp-parser at your own risk and be sure to perform extensive validation before using this tool in a clinical setting.

 ## Installation